viamrobotics/docs/docs/components/board.md

 #### Getting started with GPIO and the Viam SDK

-In the snippet below, we are using the `gpio_pin_by_name` method to get a GPIO pin by name.
+In the snippet below, we use the `gpio_pin_by_name` method to get a GPIO pin by name.
-We are then using the `set` method to set the pin high.
+We then use the `set` method to set the pin to high.
-This will turn on the LED connected to the pin 8.
+This will turn on the LED connected to pin 8.

 {{% alert title="Note" color="note" %}}
 These code snippets expect you to have a board named "local" configured as a component of your robot, and an LED connected to pin 8.